 How can I learn if a breast reduction is right for me?

 If you’d like to make an appointment for a consultation to learn whether a breast reduction is right for you; contact Dr. Art Armenta’s office.
-Dr. Art Armenta is a Diplomat and is certified by the American Board of Plastic Surgery and is a member of the American Society of Plastic Surgeons.
+Dr. Art Armenta is a Diplomate and is certified by the American Board of Plastic Surgery and is a member of the American Society of Plastic Surgeons.

 Texas Medical Center